Notebook: Could struggling Mariners rookie Yusei Kikuchi miss his next scheduled start?

 The 27-year-old reliever was claimed off of waivers by the Reds on Friday after previously making four relief appearances with the Mariners this season.
 He allowed nine earned runs in four innings pitched (20.25 ERA) with Seattle before being optioned to Tacoma on April 21.
 In 10 appearances with the Rainiers, the 6-foot-4, 220-pound right-hander was 2-1 with two saves and a 6.39 ERA.

 A McAllen.
-Texas, native, Alaniz has spent parts of 10 minor league seasons with the Astros, Tigers, Rays and Mariners.
+Texas, native, Alaniz has spent parts of 10 minor-league seasons with the Astros, Tigers, Rays and Mariners.
 Seattle’s 40-man roster now stands at 39 players.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.